Teaching Business English in the EFL Classroom

 You can download all our podcasts from our podcast page.

-Business English, or other ESP classes, usually pay better than teaching “conversation” English classes and some teachers find them more enjoyable.
+Teaching business English, or other ESP classes, usually pays better than teaching "conversation" English classes and some teachers find them more enjoyable.

 Obviously, these classes will center around a work environment and utilize business or ESP vocabulary.
 Early in your TEFL career you should probably NOT teach these type classes unless you have prior work experience in business or other ESP areas or some specialized training.
 Why?
 Businesses usually have a very focused aim as to what they want to accomplish and if you have little experience in the business world, you may have little understanding of what is required.

 Business English students are usually quite different from typical language school students.
 They are often older, more experienced and tired from a long day at work and have a definite idea about what they want to learn.
 Also, sometimes, they are required to take English classes if they want to progress in their company.
 If you are seen as being "wet behind the ears" and as having little or no knowledge of their world, you will typically be replaced rather quickly.